johanf85/Symbollist-maintain-Excel/README.md

 Add the number for the desired code in the box 'Enter equation number for code'.
 The code will be shown.\
 \
-**Note**: Currently parameter definitions are shown based on the order on the Symbols list, you can order this symbols within excel with the sort function to alphabetical (latin name)
+**Note**: Currently parameter definitions are shown based on the order on the 'Symbols' tab in Excel.
+You can order the symbols within Excel with the sort function to alphabetical (based on the latin name, the B column).
 \
 \
 The Excel tabs are secured, so no unwanted changes are done per accident.
 To make changes to the excel, first unsecure the tabs.